utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/creating-dynamic-responses.md

 ## Using variables with mock servers

 [Variables](/docs/sending-requests/variables/) enable you to store values and use them in your requests and saved examples.
-If you change the value of a variable, the new value is used wherever the variable occurs..
+If you change the value of a variable, the new value is used wherever the variable occurs.

 Postman mock servers support [environment variables](/docs/sending-requests/variables/#defining-environment-variables) and [collection variables](/docs/sending-requests/variables/#defining-collection-variables).
 (Mock servers don't support using global variables.)